Dean leads No. 9 UCLA past Utah; Bruns finish 2nd in Pac-12

 BIG PICTURE

-Utah: The Utes will have to hope for an upset in the tournament, a tough task in the deepest conference in the country.
+Utah: The Utes will have to hope for several upsets in the tournament, a tough task in the deepest conference in the country.

 UCLA: The Bruins are playing well, winning four of their last five games heading into the postseason.